roseengineering/rfnanocli/README.md

 ## Python Interface

 Import this library using import nanocli.
-The most important function provided is called sweep.
-It returns a (freq, data) tuple for the result. freq is an array of frequencies points and data is a 2xN array of s11 and s21 calibration corrected measurements.
+The function getvna is provided.
+After passing it the cal file, the device name, the start frequency, the stop frequency, and the number of frequency points to measure, it returns a function which performs the measurement returning a (freq, data) tuple result. freq is an array of frequencies points.  data is a 2xN array of s11 and s21 calibration corrected measurements.

 The interface for sweep is as follows.
 Changing the range